-- The high Chinese national savings rate, which sometimes approaches 50 percent, has also been blamed as a cause of the Chinese trade surplus and hence the global imbalances and ultimately the global financial crisis. - A temporarily high national savings rate can, however, be the result of the rapid growth of real GDP-it takes time for consumption to catch up to GDP. - However, a consistently high national savings rate means, among other things, that the Chinese economy can finance all of its domestic investment needs from its own domestic savings alone, and does not have to depend on foreign capital inflows (foreign portfolio investment or foreign direct investment), or foreign loans.
+The high Chinese national savings rate, which has been around 40 percent since the early 1990s and has approached or even exceeded 50 percent in recent years, has also been blamed as a cause of the Chinese trade surplus and hence the global imbalances and ultimately the global financial crisis.
+A temporarily high national (and household) savings rate can be the result of the rapid growth of real GDP (and real household income)-it takes time for the growth of consumption to catch up to the growth of income9.
+However, a consistently high national savings rate also means, among other things, that the Chinese economy can finance all of its domestic investment needs from its own domestic savings alone, and does not have to depend on the more fickle foreign capital inflows (foreign direct investment or foreign portfolio investment) or foreign loans.